Happy New Year - Time To Sell?

 We recently disclosed our top 2017 picks.
 But what previously disclosed positions didn't quite make the cut?
 Here are five oldies but okayies that are worth reconsidering and possibly trimming as they race to new 52-week highs.

-AT&T (NYSE:T) is buying Time Warner (NYSE:TWX) in a deal with a $11.38 arb spread offering a 11% IRR if the deal closes by 2018.
+AT&T (NYSE:T) is buying Time Warner (NYSE:TWX) in a deal with an $11.38 arb spread offering an 11% IRR if the deal closes by 2018.
 That is still a fine spread, but we newly shorted out all of the AT&T exposure due to price.
 This is still an opportunity, but not as compelling a one as when we first bought our TWX position before the deal was announced.

 Another good but no longer great opportunity is B/E (NASDAQ:BEAV), with a $2.89 arb spread offering another 11% IRR if the acquisition by Rockwell Collins (NYSE:COL) closes by June.
 These two deals lost out to Rite Aid (NYSE:RAD) are our top arbitrage pick.